MataḥArt ~ Art with a Heart

 Instead, I loved lying in the grass gazing at cloud figurines or observing insect behaviours.
 I loved chasing cows, making camps in the cornfields and going for secret outdoor toilet programs.

 I didn't quite became a professional gymnastics because of my physical issues I faced.
 Instead, I became a qualified Pilates and Yoga instructor to rehabilitate myself and worked for professional dancers.

 I had one public stage performance where I once danced on stage as a part of my school fashion show.

 I completed my studies in basic Architecture, Interior Design.
 I never worked officially as one but designed furniture and one interior for friends, which eventually I passed on to a young graduate architect.

 I designed and created hand painted artworks and turned them into postcards, they sold like popcorn in the movie theater but choose not to peruse the Graphic Design path as a career simply because the value of manual crafting skills has been lost in a world of digitalization.

 Besides expressing myself in any creative way, whether through writing, creating artworks or challenging my body I was always secretly intrigued by the subject "spirituality" and worshiping "something" but I wasn’t the Christian devotee which my grandfather would have loved me to be.
 I tried to be a part of the Church choir but was expelled with the quotation: "wrong voice".
 The surreal bible story never answered my questions about life and honestly I found it rather a depressing religion instead of the uplifting Hindu philosophy that suits me better.

-Throughout the course of the first half of my live, I was blessed with many live experiences where I explored different cultures with countless people who influenced me, inspired me and made me look at things differently.
+Throughout the course of this first half of my live, I was blessed with many live experiences where I explored different cultures with countless people who influenced me, inspired me and made me look at things differently.
 All of these encounters have intensely shaped to the person I am today.